cyb3rmaniak/ATF-AutoSplitter/README.md

 12. When a mission run has ended (disconnected from host, all team members are frozen or successfuly finished the mission) the times on each split are stored in the splits file, to be compared to on future runs.
 13. When voting on the next mission, the auto splitter will jump to the Limbo split.
 14. If a mission run ends successfuly - by default, the total game time for the entire mission will be saved on the main split of the mission.
 This can be changed using the settings.

+>***TL;DR:*** The auto splitter reads one line at a time from the log.
+If it recognizes the message in that line - it will trigger actions in LiveSplit.
+An attempt starts when the timer is first started, and ends when it is reset.
+We use Game Time, that unlike Real Time, can be paused on demand (such as when loading scenes), and not count towards the attempt.

 [^1]: Splits are the named segments in the LiveSplit window.
 Sub-splits are a way to group splits, such that some are children of one the "main" splits.
 In our case the main splits are the ones with the scene names, and the sub-splits are the ones with the specific mission sections under each of the scenes.
 Splitting the timer means storing the current time in the current section and jumping to the next one.